-Figure 3 shows the growth of population and its changing composition over time.
-Panel i) shows that the baseline model matches the increase in the level of world population over the period, but not the path (which we target in section 4).
-Next, we examine the predictions of the model for the distribution of patience levels in the population in panels ii) and iii).
+Figure 2 panel i) shows a monotonic increase in the level of societal patience (the mean level of patience in the economy) over time and panel ii) shows the distribution across agents at different points in time.
 In 1300, societal patience is low and virtually no-one belongs to the dynasties with $\beta > 0.2$ (an annual discount factor of around 0.94).
 More patient households however, will tend to have more children who in turn will have the same higher levels of patience as their parents.
 The distribution of the population will thus shift towards higher levels of patience as relatively more patient households are born.
-By 1900, the median dynasty will have a discount factor of around $\beta = 0.2$.
-Panel iii) shows that the consequence of this process is the monotonic increase in the level of societal patience over time.
-Panel iv), also shows that the mean-normalized standard deviation of patience decreases monotonically as the population becomes concentrated in the most patient dynasties, eventually reaching a mass point at the most patient dynasty.
+By 1900, the median dynasty will have a generational discount factor of around $\beta = 0.2$.
+Panel ii) also makes clear that while there is substantial variation in levels of patience across individuals at a point in time, this cross-sectional variation is substantially less than the change in patience as a whole over time.

 To examine the changing composition of the population over time, we split dynasties into six groups by their level of patience.
-Figure 4i) shows the relative size of each group over time.
+Panel iii) of Figure 2 shows the relative size of each group over time.
 The world starts out being dominated by the least patient agents, group β^a , who in the year 1300 account for around 90% of the total population.
 Over time, since they have fewer children than more patient groups, the share of these agents falls and the group with the next highest patience level, β^b , takes their place, accounting for more than 90% of the population by 1600.
 This continues until, eventually, the entire population is dominated by the most patient group of agents.
-This figure emphasizes the findings shown in Figure 3: the mean level of population patience shifts steadily upwards.
 The transition from least to most patient is not instantaneous - each dynasty and group of dynasties has their rise to and their fall from dominance of the overall population.
-Panel ii) shows the consumption levels of each group over time, and makes clear that the waves depicted in panel i) occur along